Minimum passing distance

 9. How do I give one metre of space if a bicycle rider is travelling in the middle of the road?

-Under the NSW Road Rules 2014, cyclists are entitled to use a full lane when riding on the road and are allowed to ride two abreast in one lane.
+Under the NSW Road Rules 2014, bicycle riders are entitled to use a full lane when riding on the road and are allowed to ride two abreast in one lane.

-If cyclists are taking up a full lane, motorists need to overtake as they would any other vehicle.
+If bicycle riders are taking up a full lane, motorists need to overtake as they would any other vehicle.
 This means waiting for a safe opportunity to pass.

 10. Are bicycle riders permitted to ride two abreast in the same lane on a road?